MicroLite-ORM/MicroLite.Logging.Log4Net/README.md

 MicroLite.Logging.Log4Net
 =========================

-An extension project for MicroLite ORM to add logging support for log4net.

-1. Install via NuGet `Install-Package MicroLite.Logging.Log4Net`
+_MicroLite.Logging.Log4Net_ is an extension to the MicroLite ORM Framework which allows MicroLite to write any log statements to [log4net](http://logging.apache.org/log4net/).

+In order to use the extension, you first need to install it via NuGet:

+    Install-Package MicroLite.Logging.Log4Net

-2. Load the extension in the application startup
+You can then load the extension in your application start-up:

-`Configure.Extensions().WithLog4Net();`
+    // Load the extensions for MicroLite
+    Configure
+       .Extensions()
+       .WithLog4Net();

+    // Create the session factory...
+    Configure
+       .Fluently()
+       ...

+For further information on configuring log4net, see [logging.apache.org/log4net/release/config-examples.html](http://logging.apache.org/log4net/release/config-examples.html)